DVD-by-mail: India

 There are several online DVD rental services in India, all running their own delivery systems and logistics.
 Unlike online DVD rental companies in other countries, online DVD rental services in India do not use the postal service as a means of delivery or exchange.
 India's first online DVD rental service Clixflix started in August 2004.
 Cinesprite, Seventymm and Reliance BigFlix have closed their operations.
 Clixflix (the oldest) is still in operation in Mumbai.

 Japan

-Major online rental Blu-ray Disc and DVD companies are Rakuten Rental, Tsutaya Discas, and Posren.
+Major online rental Blu-ray Disc and DVD companies are Tsutaya Discas, Posren, and DMM.com.